-My roommate (business student) approached me with the idea in August of 2019.
-He described the requirements of the program, and stated that he’d pay IF he was able to score shoes with it.
-Adding input verification for proxies and profiles was simple, but opening proxies within the same browser was very complicated.
-In order to do this, I would have to use Selenium, a library that automates browsers.
+My roommate — a business student —approached me with the idea in August 2019.
+He described the program's requirements and said he would pay me IF he could score shoes with it.
+Adding input verification for proxies and profiles was simple, but opening proxies within the same browser was complicated.
+I would have to use Selenium, a library that automates browsers, to do this.
 I already had experience using Selenium when I created a program to do my interactive textbook homework (over a programming class).
-However, multi-proxy-profile per window functionality was not present in the documentation at the time, which led me on a journey that made me question everything I knew to be true...
-A month later, BPO ALPHA was completed.
+However, multi-proxy-profile per window functionality was not present in the documentation then, leading me on a journey that made me question everything I knew to be true...
+A month later, BPO ALPHA was complete.

-In September, my roommate and I tested the program to iron out its bugs and update requirements prior to the shoe drop coming in a few weeks.
-After this, my roommate began to mention the excitement that his friends’ (in cook groups) had for the program: This made me conflicted because I said that I’d allow him to use the program (on the basis that I was paid later).
-This sparked a back and forth “conversation” between his friends and I — with the roommate acting as a proxy — to decide on what conditions I would provide them with the program.
+In September, my roommate and I tested the program to update requirements before the upcoming shoe drop in a few weeks.
+After this, my roommate began to mention the excitement that his friends’ (in cook groups) had for the program: This conflicted with me because I said that I’d allow him to use the program on the basis that I was paid later.
+This conflict sparked a back-and-forth “conversation” between his friends and me — with my roommate acting as a proxy — to decide on what conditions I would provide them with the program.
 Due to my suspicions, I decided to add the security aspects (license keys, obfuscation) to the updated version of the program.

-In October, we tested the program on an Amazon Web Server a day before the drop: The program had some issues which were promptly fixed.
-By this time, I had established that his friends could use the program for $9 as I couldn’t trust people I had no contactwith to give me money on the condition that they made money.
-However, that establishment was not made clear to them since the “conversation” his friends and I were having didn’t actually occur: He never told them I was charging for their use because he “wasn’t going to charge his friends [for my work]”.
+In October, we tested the program on an Amazon Web Server a day before the drop: The program had some issues, which were fixed promptly.
+By this time, I had established that my roommate’s friends could use the program for $9 since I couldn’t trust people I had no contact with to give me money on the condition that they made money.
+However, that establishment was not made clear to them since the “conversation” my roommate’s friends and I were having didn’t actually occur: He never told them I was charging for their use of the program because he “wasn’t going to charge his friends [for my work]”.
 In his eyes, this was justified because he told me “not to create the program if I expected a guaranteed payment”.
-We argued civilly about this event for a few weeks and the program ended up unused.
+We argued civilly about this event for a few weeks, and the program ended up unused.

-The project was great for gaining experience.
-It also gave me confidence in regards to my software skills: An objective was provided and I delivered upon it.
-As a result, I was able to realize that the work I do is valuable.
-Unfortunately, that realization — that my work is valuable — was not apparent to those around me resulting in a lack of compensation.
+The project was great for gaining experience and gave me confidence regarding my software skills: A non-technical client provided me with requirements, which I delivered.
+As a result, I realized that the work I do is valuable.
+Unfortunately, the realization — that my work is valuable — was not apparent to those around me, resulting in a lack of compensation.

-This project changed the view I had of my roommate, to what extent, I’m unsure.
-When he realized that he could not bypass the implemented security measures for his friends, he told me that he’d “just get the same program created by outsourcing” the task to (paid) developers in a third-world country; which his friends were willing to pay thousands for.
-This didn’t occur because the program was hard to make.
-Instead, he and his friends paid those developers (thousands) to create proxies for a business that sold them.
+This project changed my view of my roommate, to what extent I’m unsure.
+When he realized he could not bypass the implemented security measures for his friends, he told me that he’d “just get the same program created by outsourcing” the task to (paid) developers in a third-world country, which his friends were willing to pay thousands for.
+This outsourcing didn’t occur because the program was hard to make.
+Instead, he and his friends paid those developers (thousands) to create proxies for a business that sold them to other shoe resellers.